 In the interest of a Universal Design for Learning, assignments will have a 72-hour grace period after the deadline where no late marks are deducted.
 Students do not need to request an extension of up to three days (if an extension longer than three days is needed, please reach out to the professor via email).
 Assignments submitted after the 72-hour grace period will receive a penalty of 5% per day.
-Assignments submitted more than one week after the due date will not be accepted without an approved extension from the professor.
+Assignments submitted more than one week after the due date will not be accepted without approved accommodations.